mhBrice/thesis/article3/article3.md

 Contrary to our expectations and that of others [@johnstone_changing_2016;
-@renwick_temporal_2015], the positive effect of moderate logging on recruitment did not translate into larger northward range shifts; the shifts observed here were either similar (*Acer spp.*) or reduced (*B. alleghaniensis*) in disturbed forests.
-In light of these results, we hypothesise that disturbances may not displace range limits *per se* because of other limiting factors, mainly dependence on conspecific trees for dispersal, priority effect from boreal trees and edaphic conditions.
-Yet, they could promote recruitment in already occupied sites, thus increasing their relative proportion, as well as in new sites in the neighbourhood and downslope thus increasing their occupancy at their northern range margins, but not beyond.
+@renwick_temporal_2015], the positive effect of moderate logging on recruitment did not translate into larger northward range shifts for the studied species;
+the shifts observed here were either similar (*Acer spp.*) or reduced (*B. alleghaniensis*) in disturbed forests compared to undisturbed ones.
+In previous studies, we have found that moderate disturbances could promote thermophilization [@brice_disturbances_2019] and transitions from mixed to temperate forests [@brice_moderate_2020].
+In light of these results, we hypothesise that disturbances may not facilitate range shifts through recruitments because of other limiting factors, mainly dependence on conspecific trees for dispersal, priority effect from boreal trees and edaphic conditions.
+Yet, they could reduce boreal tree abundances through mortality and promote temperate tree growth [@brice_moderate_2020] as well as recruitment in already occupied sites, thus increasing their relative proportion in forests where they are present.
+Moreover, disturbances could promote temperate species colonisations in new sites in the neighbourhood and downslope thus increasing their occupancy at their northern range margins, but hardly not beyond.

 ### Climate